a-zink/spring-boot-bower-grunt/README.md

 - Frontend build is managed with [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) (downloads npm and has m2e support!)
 - Only the frontend resources really needed are packaged with the application
 - Profiles 'debug' and 'production' can be used to switch between original and minified frontend resources

+# note

+- you might need GIT_HOME/bin and GIT_HOME/cmd on your PATH